 Paige Hathaway is a freelance scenic designer based in the Washington, DC area.
 In 2018, she was honored to receive the Rising Star Award from USITT, an award that honors young professionals in the beginning of their career.
 Regionally, she has designed at The Muny, Arden Theatre Co, People’s Light, the John W. Engeman Theater, Asolo Rep, and Bristol Riverside Theatre.
 In the DC area, she has recently designed at Arena Stage, Signature Theatre, Round House Theatre, Olney Theatre Center, Theater J, Woolly Mammoth, the Kennedy Center, Folger Theater, Adventure Theatre, Imagination Stage, Everyman Theatre, and Studio Theatre.
 She received her MFA in Scenic Design from the University of Maryland and her BFA in Scenic Design from the University of Oklahoma.
 More info here.

-Insights: Kristen Hileman
+Insights with Kristen Hileman

 Greater Reston Arts Center (GRACE) presents Insights, a program bringing curators and academics of major art institutions to Reston to discuss the work on view at GRACE.
 Sponsored by Reston Community Center.
 Free and open to the public.